Are there infinitely many twin primes?

 This states the same convention as the so-called "right hand rule":

-The fingers of your right hand show the direction of motion
+Fingers of a right hand show the direction of motion

-in a rotation whose vector is in the direction of your thumb.
+in a rotation whose vector is in the direction of the thumb.

 The prefix pseudo- is often used to denote a quantity which is

 so defined that its sign would change if our notions of